RoverCore/Documentation/content/en/docs/Fundamentals/Services/dependency-injection.md

 ## Transient

 Transient lifetime services are created each time they are requested from the service container.
 This lifetime works best for lightweight, stateless services.
-Add transient services with AddTransient

 In apps that process requests, transient services are disposed of at the end of the request.